 Navigate to Association Settings on your website by clicking the gear in the top right corner of the admin section.
 In the dropdown, select Association Settings.

 Navigate to the Analytics/Scripts tab in the Association Settings modal.

 Google Analytics Tracking ID for Frontend Website

-This section houses your Google Analytics Tracking ID (also called a UA number).
+This section houses your Google Analytics Tracking ID (which should start with a G-).
 This is typically set up during onboarding and is either linked to your existing Google Analytics account or a new account that Novi has set up for you.
 This ID should not change unless you have a new Google Analytics you'd like to track to, but note that analytics from the previous account would not transfer over to a new one.

 If you need access to a Google Analytics account that we set up for you during onboarding, please reach out to us via Intercom.
 Note that if we did not set up your original account and do not have access to it, we cannot provide access to you.

 This section allows you to enter a snippet of code into the "head tags" of your website.
 You'll want to copy and paste the code provided by the third party into this section.

 This section allows you to enter a snippet of code into the "body" section of your website.
 You'll want to copy and paste the code provided by the third party into this section.